A Few More Winter Tips…

-Wear proper footwear – boots or shoes that are well insulated, waterproof, with wide, low heels and a thick, non-slip tread on the sole.
+- Wear boots – proper footwear is well insulated, waterproof, with wide, low heels and a thick, non-slip tread on the sole.

-Walk slowly and never run on icy/wet surfaces.
+- Walk slowly and never run on ice/wet surfaces.

-Walk in designated walkways as much as possible – taking shortcuts over snow piles and areas where snow and ice removal is not feasible can be hazardous.
+- Walk in walkways as much as possible – taking shortcuts over snow piles and areas where snow and ice removal is not feasible can be hazardous.

 Keeping Warm While Being Outside

 Clearing Snow and Ice

 - Install a smoke alarm near bedrooms and on each floor of your home.
 Test it weekly and change the battery at least once a year (to be safer change the battery twice yearly).